 You’ll like the Swyprrix scrubber if you want a bathroom-focused cordless kit with 8 interchangeable heads, a long reach, and a charge display.
 The 2.4-lb device fits comfortably in hand, and the adjustable handle extends from 14 to 54 inches, helping you clean high tiles, shower corners, tubs, and floor edges with less bending.

 Why You’ll Like It: The dual-speed motor spins up to 320 RPM, switching between daily and deeper cleaning modes.
 While it is not the fastest model in this guide, it gives you enough control for routine bathroom maintenance, sinks, glass, and tile surfaces.
-A Type-C charger refills the battery in about three hours, giving up to 100 minutes of runtime, while the LCD shows real-time charge.
+Type-C charging takes about three hours and the seller advertises up to 100 minutes of runtime, while the LCD shows real-time charge.
+The wall charger is not included.

 The storage bag and wall-mount sticker help keep the kit organized, which matters because loose brush heads often get misplaced.
-The 24-month warranty also makes this more attractive for buyers who want support after purchase.
+The seller advertises 24-month after-service/support, which is useful for buyers who want a stated support window after purchase.
 As with any wet-area electric cleaner, use the waterproof protection within the stated limits and avoid aggressive high-pressure sprays.

 Best For: Homeowners and renters who need a versatile, waterproof-style cordless scrubber for quick bathroom cleanups and deeper tile or grout work.